Image / rawpixel

 Yoga helps those in recovery begin to form or re-establish a relationship with their physical bodies, in ways that are safe and often pleasant, at a pace that allows a great deal of choice and autonomy.
 Through grounding exercises, practitioners can come to know themselves to be connected and supported.
 In stimulating and energizing poses, they can feel increased circulation, expanded lung capacity, and their own capacity to to express strength.
 In cooling and calming poses, they can begin to see how to quiet the mind and body, and to see that doing so can happen quickly.
 With breath awareness practices, they can begin to notice the fluctuations in their natural breathing rhythm that indicate emotional distress when it arises.
 They may also learn how to use the breath more skillfully, to create relaxation and ease when they need to.
 Over time, they begin to learn how to direct both their breath and their intention to support steadiness and calm, even when life's inevitable stressors arise.

 Practice in a rehabilitation center typically occurs in a group setting, and may begin with a check-in, setting an intention for the day's practice, and a brief meditation.
 Throughout class, students will be guided to notice the responses of their bodies, minds and breath as they create and hold various poses with the body.
 Over and over, students are given the opportunity to notice how their actions, thoughts and intentions influence how they feel.
 They may begin to notice how they react to strong challenge, how they talk to themselves internally when trying something new, how much they think about the opinions or reactions of others.
 In recovery, there is a mantra which says "what other people think of me is none of my business", and the internally focused practice of yoga supports learning this in an embodied way.
 Balance poses offer an opportunity for practitioners to see how they think about themselves and speak to themselves when they're doing something unskillfully.
 Mindfulness practice helps us to acknowledge honestly what is happening, while doing so with kindness.
 In a yoga practice, we commit our attention and efforts fully to what we're doing, and when it's done, we let it go completely.
 This is also a useful skill for many people to practice in recovery, since rumination, obsessive or circular thinking are habits frequently present in the newly sober.
 And the presence and shared efforts of the group can begin to show practitioners how like others they are, supporting a sense of belonging and worthiness.
+Over time, this practice of looking deeply, seeing clearly, and accepting what is found enables practitioners to begin to trust themselves, to become trustworthy, and begin to see where others and the world itself are also worthy of trust.
+With these skills, proper boundaries can be formed and maintained, needs and desires can be skillfully expressed, and the sense that one has what's needed to navigate the world can begin to grow strong.

 While I do not believe that yoga is appropriate as the only tool to support those in recovery from addiction, I see it as a strong addition to recovery programs that include medical oversight, psychological counseling, behavior modification and relational skills training.
 As research into the effects of yoga continues, I anticipate we'll have even more to say about the positive impact yoga can have on those who suffer from addiction.
 In the meantime, I'm grateful to be able to share this practice with those embarking on the journey of recovery at Willow Springs Recovery Center.
 It is an honor to teach every student who comes, and a privilege to learn from each.